CloudBees CI is an enterprise-scale, flexible, governed continuous integration and continuous delivery automation engine.

 -

-After confirming your plugins, click on Manage Jenkins again and select Configure Notification:
+After confirming your plugins, select Manage Jenkins again and select Configure Notification:

 -